tacetool/TACE/README.md

 ![Patched](patched.png)

-And thus, even after we apply the patch on our target version (with all the latest patches) the vulnerability still persists, as can be seen in the figure below.
+And thus, even after we apply the patch on our target version (with all the latest patches), the vulnerability still persists, as can be seen in the figure below.

 ![Bug after Patch](bugAfterPatch.png)